BUILDINGS

 Smart Energy Advice

-The Smart Energy Advice program helps residents and small businesses make smart energy choices with assistance of two Energy Advocates who work for the city!
+The Smart Energy Advice program helps residents and small businesses make smart energy choices with assistance of an Energy Advocate who works for the city!
 Start with an energy assessment of your home or building, learn about local resources, understand your electricity bill and learn about substantial incentives and rebates for building weatherization and HVAC upgrades.
 This program is funded, in part, by the Community First Partnership offered by the Sponsors of Mass Save®.
 Keep an eye out for our Energy Advocates and learn more about how they can help you here.

 How You Can Help